Meet Love Island Winter 2020 contestant Ollie Williams – the Cornish landowner who quit the villa after just three days

 What’s Ollie’s finest chat up line?

-Ollie says that the most effective chat up line he’s ever used is ‘Do you know Polzeath beach in Cornwall?
+Ollie says that the very best chat up line he’s ever used is ‘Do you know Polzeath beach in Cornwall?
 I own it.’

 Ollie’s father is Lord of the Manor of Lanhydrock, and his household title is Viscount Clifden.
 He says, “When my father passes away or abdicates, as the eldest child, I will take on the titles and the estate.
 I’m the heir of Lanhydrock.”

-Nevertheless, there’s a number of technicalities over his inheritance, which will be unveiled right here.
+Nevertheless, there’s just a few technicalities over his inheritance, which may be unveiled right here.

 Love Island begins on ITV2 at 9pm on Sunday 12th January and continues weeknights and Sundays.